jehaby/emacs-config/README.md

-Some good staff found on the internet.
+Some good stuff found on the internet.

 Add